Metrics in the sources report

 You may occasionally see new contacts generated from your emails as a result of emails being forwarded to friends, family and/or colleagues of your contacts, and those contacts convert on your website.

-Direct traffic shows visits that accessed your site by typing it directly into their browser or a link that does not meet other source bucketing criteria.
+Direct traffic shows sessions that accessed your site by typing it directly into their browser or a link that does not meet other source bucketing criteria.

-The other campaigns source displays any visits to URLs created with the tracking URL builder in HubSpot.
+The other campaigns source displays any sessions to URLs created with the tracking URL builder in HubSpot.
 You can drill down into other campaigns to see the specific campaign name.
-The second breakdown
+The second breakdown for a specific campaign is the source/medium as dictated by the tracking URL you created.

 The second breakdown for Other Campaigns is source/medium as dictated in your tracking URL.
 If none are found, it appears as none/none.